 We were especially excited to see this portion of the bus route, as we would trace the Senda Litoral Coastal Camino, backwards from the Castle.
-We would walk this route the following day, day fifiteen on our Camino Portugués.
+We would walk this route the following day, day fifteen on our Camino Portugués.

 The castle, also known as the Forte de São Francisco Xavier was built in 1661.
 According to the placard by the castle, 1832 saw its occupation by the Absolutionists, and was badly damaged, then for many years it was unoccupied.
-It then became the head quarters of Porto's 1st Company of the Navy.
+It then became the headquarters of Porto's 1st Company of the Navy.
 By 1975 it was given to the Northern Commandos Association.